All students at FIT are assigned an account on faculty student Unix server

 Use of non-official e-mail server in BUT network is prohibited.
 Such servers are prevented from

 Sending spam and other materials in contradiction to principles of reasonable use of BUT and CESNET2

 BUT Computer Network Operating Regulations [PDF].

-The size of both sended and delivered messages is limited to 32MB including all attachements.
+The size of both sent and delivered messages is limited to 32MB including all attachments.

 Messages are automatically checked on

 undesirable contents while both sending and receiving

 If you send message with dangerous contents you will receive notification of rejection or discard of attachment.

 Notifications of discarded incoming messages are not sent since there are even thousands of such

 messages during virus or spam storms.